Dance

 Where does Dance lead?

 This subject can lead to a range of pathways, depending on your interest and focus.
-You can study a Bachelor of Creative Arts (Dance) – Flinders University/TAFE in Adelaide or study various interstate degree and certificate courses.
-Studying Dance can lead to careers as a Dancer, Performer, Choreographer, Teacher, Fitness Instructor (Pilates, Barre, Yoga), Marketing, Costume Design, Arts Administrator, Physiotherapist, Dance Medicine Specialist.
+You can study a Bachelor of Creative Arts (Dance) at Flinders University/TAFE SA, a Bachelor of Musical Theatre at University of Adelaide or study various interstate degree and certificate courses.

 What work will I do in Dance?